laravel/docs/homestead.md

         - rabbitmq: true
         - solr: true
         - webdriver: true
-s

 #### MariaDB

-Enabling MariaDB remove MySQL and install MariaDB.
+Enabling MariaDB will remove MySQL and install MariaDB.
 MariaDB serves as a drop-in replacement for MySQL, so you should still use the `mysql` database driver in your application's database configuration.

 #### MongoDB